The Undergraduate Surgical program is comprised of a Core Surgery block and a Subspecialty block.

 For further information on the Core Surgical block, please visit the Elentra website

-For further information on Peri-Op block, please visit the Elentra website
+For further information on the Subspecialty block, please visit the Elentra website